steveloughran/fs-api-shim/README.md

 ## Testing the library.

-_this is going to be fun_

-The plan is to provide contract tests (subclasses of `hadoop-common` test `AbstractFSContractTestBase`) for different shim classes. the library module's implementations will verify that when executed on older versions they work/downgrade/fail as expected.
+The `fs-api-shim-library` module's test JAR contains contract tests (subclasses of `hadoop-common` test `AbstractFSContractTestBase`) for different shim classes. the library module's implementations will verify that when executed on older versions they work/downgrade/fail as expected.
 The XML contracts will declare what APIs are available for that store; separate files will be needed for each release and (somehow) the appropriate version identified.